Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Bearded Devil.md

 "languages": "Infernal, telepathy 120 ft."
 "cr": "3"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Magical darkness doesn't impede the devil's darkvision."
+- "desc": "Magical darkness doesn't impede the devil's darkvision."
   "name": "Devil's Sight"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil has advantage on saving throws against spells and other magical\
+- "desc": "The devil has advantage on saving throws against spells and other magical\
     \ effects."
   "name": "Magic Resistance"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil can't be [[5.
-Mechanics/Rules/Conditions.md#frightened|frightened]]\
+- "desc": "The devil can't be [[\5.
+Mechanics\Rules\Conditions.md#frightened|frightened]]\
     \ while it can see an allied creature within 30 feet of it."
   "name": "Steadfast"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The devil makes two attacks: one with its beard and one with its glaive."
+- "desc": "The devil makes two attacks: one with its beard and one with its glaive."
   "name": "Multiattack"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 5 ft., one creature.\
-    \ Hit: dice: 1d8 + 2|avg (1d8 + 2) piercing damage, and the target must succeed\
+    \ Hit: 6 (dice: 1d8 + 2|avg (1d8 + 2)) piercing damage, and the target must\
-    \ on a DC 12 Constitution saving throw or be [[5.
-Mechanics/Rules/Conditions.md#poisoned|poisoned]]\
+    \ succeed on a DC 12 Constitution saving throw or be [[\5.
+Mechanics\Rules\Conditions.md#poisoned|poisoned]]\
     \ for 1 minute.
-While [[5.
-Mechanics/Rules/Conditions.md#poisoned|poisoned]] in this\
+While [[\5.
+Mechanics\Rules\Conditions.md#poisoned|poisoned]] in\
-    \ way, the target can't regain hit points.
-The target can repeat the saving throw\
+    \ this way, the target can't regain hit points.
+The target can repeat the saving\
-    \ at the end of each of its turns, ending the effect on itself on a success."
+    \ throw at the end of each of its turns, ending the effect on itself on a success."
   "name": "Beard"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 10 ft., one target.\
+- "desc": "Melee Weapon Attack: dice: d20+5 (+5 to hit), reach 10 ft., one target.\
-    \ Hit: dice: 1d10 + 3|avg (1d10 + 3) slashing damage.
-If the target is a creature\
+    \ Hit: 8 (dice: 1d10 + 3|avg (1d10 + 3)) slashing damage.
+If the target\
-    \ other than an undead or a construct, it must succeed on a DC 12 Constitution\
+    \ is a creature other than an undead or a construct, it must succeed on a DC 12\
-    \ saving throw or lose 5 (dice: 1d10|avg (1d10)) hit points at the start of\
+    \ Constitution saving throw or lose 5 (dice: 1d10|avg (1d10)) hit points at\
-    \ each of its turns due to an infernal wound.
-Each time the devil hits the wounded\
+    \ the start of each of its turns due to an infernal wound.
+Each time the devil\
-    \ target with this attack, the damage dealt by the wound increases by 5 (dice:\
+    \ hits the wounded target with this attack, the damage dealt by the wound increases\
-    \ 1d10|avg (1d10)).
-Any creature can take an action to stanch the wound with\
+    \ by 5 (dice: 1d10|avg (1d10)).
+Any creature can take an action to stanch\
-    \ a successful DC 12 Wisdom (Medicine) check.
-The wound also closes if the target\
+    \ the wound with a successful DC 12 Wisdom (Medicine) check.
+The wound also closes\
-    \ receives magical healing."
+    \ if the target receives magical healing."
   "name": "Glaive"
 "source":
 - "MM"